John Mander

-John (Geoffrey Grylls) Mander (28 May 1932 – 2 September 1978) was a British political commentator, writer, translator and poet.
+John Geoffrey Grylls Mander (28 May 1932 – 2 September 1978) was a British political commentator, writer, translator and poet.

 Childhood, education and personal life

 Mander was the younger son of Sir Geoffrey Mander, a Wolverhampton industrialist and Liberal politician, by his second wife Rosalie Glynn Grylls, herself a Liberal political activist in the 1920s and then writer, biographer and art collector.

 Mander grew up at Wightwick Manor, near Wolverhampton, going on to Eton College and Trinity College, Cambridge, where he established a reputation for his poetry.
-He first married Gertrude (Necke) Bracher (1927-2018) of Stuggart on 17 December 1956, whom he met while in Germany.
-They were divorced in 1968, when he remarried Penelope Loveday Williams on 19 April 1969.
+He first married Gertrude (Necke) Bracher (1927–2018) of Stuttgart on 17 December 1956, whom he met while in Germany.
+They were divorced in 1968, and he married Penelope Loveday Williams on 19 April 1969.
 He died in September 1978.

 Career and writings

 From 1954 to 1958 Mander lived in Berlin and Munich, gaining a detailed knowledge of German language and culture in the then West Germany.
 He returned to live in Islington, London, in 1958, becoming Assistant Literary Editor of the New Statesman from 1960 to 1962 and then from 1963 to 1965 the Assistant Editor of Encounter, serving on its editorial broad for eight years.